The Subscription Tax

 - Retention tactics to make it painful to leave

-Your monthly payment isn’t buying you features.
+Your monthly payment isn’t buying features.
 It’s buying the company permission to keep your data on their servers — data they could monetize, lose in a breach, or hold hostage if you try to cancel.

 The Math